midgardproject/midgardmvc_core/documentation/index.markdown

 Within any stage of Midgard MVC execution you can make a sub-request in the following way:

     <?php
-    // Set up intent, for example a hierarchy node, URL or component name
+    // Set up intent, for example a hierarchy node, node URL or component name
     $intent = '/myfolder/date';
     // Get a Request object based on the intent
     $request = midgardmvc_core_helpers_request::get_for_intent($intent);